JoaoPAmbrosio/JoaoPAmbrosio/README.md

 <h3> About Me </h3>

+- Data Scientist at Oper.
 - Engineer, Federal University of Ouro Preto (UFOP).
-- Working as a Data Scientist at InfoPrice.
 - Learning more about Machine Learning and Artificial Intelligence.

 <h3> Tech Stack</h3>